ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/Locally/en.md

 This step is technically *optional*, but is heavily recommended due to reasons that you will need to look up for yourself.

-Click on the `Current branch` dropdown located at the top of the menu.
+Click on the `Current branch` dropdown located at the top of the menu and enter a name for this branch.
+It can be anything but it could (and probably should) relate to the article you are changing.

 ![](img/github-desktop-branch.jpg)